Duy-Phuong/react-docs/react-maximilan.md

 };
 ```

-It is a func return an action or create an action
+ An action creator is just a function which returns an action or which creates an action, hence the name.

 ### 6. Action Creators & Async Code